huadiweilaoqy/Seeed_Arduino_Grove_DopplerRadar/README.md

 ### Software usage

--Install Seeed Arduino Grove DopplerRadar library to Arduino.
+- Install Seeed Arduino Grove DopplerRadar library to Arduino.

--Start a project.
+- Start a project.

--You can choose to use the hardware or software serial port.
+- You can choose to use the hardware or software serial port.
   ```
       #ifdef __AVR__
       #include <SoftwareSerial.h>